-As a BSc Landscapes & Society (Archaeology, Geography and History) student, there are a number of exciting destinations available for you to study abroad during Stage 3.
+If you are considering studying Archaeology, Economics, Philosophy or Politics & International Relations as a single major in Stages 3 and 4, there are a number of exciting destinations available for you to study abroad during Stage 3.
 Below is some important information to help you decide whether to apply for an exchange or Erasmus opportunity, but if you have any further questions, please call in to the Social Sciences Office.

 Show/hide contentOpenClose All

 The below eligibility requirements are applicable to 2020/2021 travel.
 Eligibility for outbound students for 2021/22 will be published in August 2020.
 As a Single Major student in BSc Social Sciences (Archaeology, Economics, Philosophy or Politics & International Relations), you can apply to study abroad on Erasmus or Exchange if you have:

 - achieved a minimum GPA of 2.8 and

 - C- in subject cores during stage 1 and Trimester 1 if Stage 2

 Additionally, for any student who achieves a GPA of 3.08 or higher, during Stage 1 and trimester 1 of stage 2, the minimum grade for programme cores of C- will not apply.
 If you are successful in your application, you will need to have completed 60 credits at Stage 1 including all cores, and at least 50 credits in Stage 2, to be eligible to take your exchange or Erasmus place.

 Note: It is strongly advised that any student who does not pass all stage 2 modules, does not take up an opportunity to study abroad for a full year as it will be very difficult to remediate your outstanding modules and successfully complete stage 4 on your return.
 Should you wish to discuss this further please contact Joanna Kozielec, Erasmus Exchange Programme Manager (email@example.com) to explore this further.